rajesh-nitc/terraform-gcp-foundation/README.md

 - Set up onprem connectivity via cloud ha vpn in hub shared vpc and conduct basic tests

 ## Costs
-To get $0 bill on core foundation resources (0*):
+We can get away with $0 bill on core foundation resources (0*):
 - Create private dns zones on demand.
 Destroy if you are not doing any work.
 - Disable container scanning api if it is enabled
 - Skip hierarchical firewall policies
 - Skip kms
 - Limit use of log sinks
-- Regular cleanup of artifact registry images in infra and cicd pipeline projects
+- Cleanup of artifact registry images in infra and cicd pipeline projects

 ## Errata summary
 Overview of the delta between this repo and the official [terraform-example-foundation](https://github.com/terraform-google-modules/terraform-example-foundation)